dmilstein/channels/README.md

 In the `examples/` directory is a series of specs modeling a distributed counter, using various forms of the Channels.

-The general set up is: multiple peer clients, each of which is tracking a local copy of an overall, globally shared counter value.
+The general set up is: multiple peer clients, each of which is tracking a local copy of a globally shared counter value.
 Local requests to increment the counter can arrive at any client, which will increment its own value and then attempt to communicate the increment to the other clients.

 In most cases, the examples just use a pair of clients.